 Yes, there are different shades of white.
 And no, you don’t need to use just one shade.
-In fact, mixing different shades and tones of white—even adding a few warm greys—will make your space look more warm, welcoming, and lived in (instead of cold and sterile).
+In fact, mixing different shades and tones of white—even adding a few hints of beige, cream, and soft grey—will make your space look more warm, welcoming, and lived in (instead of cold and sterile).

 5. Add warmth through texture.

 Aside from mixing different shades, mixing different textures and materials can bring life and energy to your room.
 So go ahead, mix brick with wood, velvet with marble, matte with glossy, plush with woven—you get the point.